anubhavsrivastava/theanubhav.com/_posts/2019-06-10-up-your-js-sort-game.md

 <summary>Got it right?</summary>

 If you predicted the output as `[1, 2, 6, 9, 10, 17, 22, 45]` you need to go through the article to understand why the JS world didn't behave the way you expected it to be.
-If you got it right, you have command over the most common pitfall of `Array.prototype.sort` function!
+If you got it right, you have command over the most common pitfalls of `Array.prototype.sort` function!

 </details>